 Sleep is pretty much taken for granted by those who easily fall asleep and have uninterrupted rest.
-In contrast, those who have sleeping issues know the value of a good night’s rest.
-There are many helpful tips out there that can help you fall asleep easier and you should try them if you’re having trouble.
-The lack of sleep can cause numerous problems at work and in private life, including serious health issues.
+In contrast, those who have sleeping issues know the value of a good night’s sleep.
+The lack of it causes numerous problems at work and in private life, including serious health issues.

 Sleep stats are filled with examples of sleep disorders and ways to treat them.
 Cannabis is an old and proven way of providing relaxation and better sleep, but only now has it been studied properly.
 More importantly, CBD and THC are getting equal attention in this respect.

 What percentage of the population has trouble sleeping?